ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-build-image-ci.md

 - If the branch is dev, staging, or main.
 Those are going to deploy to other environments, so always need built.
 - If a change was made to certain files that impact the building itself, like the Dockerfile or the docker-compose.
 If I am changing those, it probably means that I am trying to test a change in the build process so I will want to now test the building.
 - If a change was made to included packages or to the custom code directories, because I will need that updated image to be accurate for automated regression tests to be able to run.
 I'll get into regression tests more in a later post.
+- The tag is a GitLab Runner that is designed for building Docker images.

 ```yml
 include: